Pastors, Don't Use Mother's Day to Bash Dads

 17. Fathers help their children, especially their daughters, develop the self-control and the sense of self-worth that protects them from premature sexual intercourse and teenage pregnancy.

-Paul Coughlin is the author of No More Christian Nice Guy, and the upcoming, No More Jellyfish, Chickens or Wimps: Raising Secure, Assertive Kids in a Tough World (June 2007).
+Paul Coughlin is the author of No More Christian Nice Guy, and No More Jellyfish, Chickens or Wimps: Raising Secure, Assertive Kids in a Tough World.
 He is the co-author along with his wife Sandy of Married But Not Engaged.
 He's also a founding member of GodMen (www.godmen.com).
 To have Paul speak at your men's event, contact him at www.christianniceguy.com.